-Thanksgiving might be behind us, but the holiday eating season is just getting started!
-Maybe that’s why our friend Charlize C. asked, how long would it take to eat 100 plates of food?
+The holiday eating season is just getting started, which may be why our friend Charlize C. asked, how long would it take to eat 100 plates of food?
 Well, that depends on both the food and the person eating it.
-100 plates of lettuce will feel light and fluffy compared to 100 plates of fried chicken.
-But competitive eaters can handle it.
-These are crazy people who can eat 74 hot dogs in 10 minutes, or 13 grilled cheese sandwiches in just 1 minute. *IF* you could eat nonstop at that pace, that speed-eater could eat 100 plates of grilled cheese in fewer than 8 minutes!
-After all the turkey and stuffing, maybe we’ll stick with salad.
+Competitive speed-eaters can eat 13 grilled cheese sandwiches in just 1 minute. *IF* they could eat nonstop at that pace, that speed-eater could eat 100 plates of grilled cheese in fewer than 8 minutes!

 Wee ones: If you ate 2 plates of food on Thanksgiving and 1 plate of leftovers the next day, how many plates of Thanksgiving food did you have?

 Little kids: If you eat a plate of pancakes, then a plate of pasta, then a plate of pancakes, then a plate of pasta…which food is on the 9th plate?
 Bonus: If you eat 10 plates of pancakes every day for 1 week, can you eat 100 plates of pancakes in those 7 days?